overshard/timestrap/README.md

 - geckodriver

 Python 3.5+ is required because we use async/await with Channels to support WebSockets and add realtime updates to the client.
+Python Dev is not required on macOS but if you are on Linux, like Ubuntu, you will need to install it with `sudo apt install python3-dev`.

 Node 8+ isn't exactly required, you might be able to get away with an older version and we only use node for building the client.